-The cosmetic form of botulinum toxin, sometimes referred to as "Botox" by patients, is a popular injectable that temporarily reduces or eliminates facial fine lines and wrinkles.
-The most commonly treated areas are frown lines, forehead creases, crow's feet near the eyes.
-Several other areas have been treated such as thick bands in the neck, thick jaw muscles, lip lines and gummy smiles.
+Botox is a popular injectable that temporarily reduces or eliminates facial fine lines and wrinkles.
+The most commonly treated areas are frown lines, forehead creases, and crow's feet near the eyes.
+Several other areas that can be treated include thick bands in the neck, strong jaw muscles, upper lip lines and to help relax "gummy smiles".

 - Smooth crow's feet, forehead furrows, frown lines, lip lines and bunny lines